FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Related Work

-\textbf{Dataset Collection System for Robot Learning.} Recent robot learning has been greatly advanced through imitating expert demonstrations.
-Popular approaches~\cite{zhao2023act,chi2023diffusion,kim2024openvla,liu2024rdt} leverage large-scale visuomotor datasets (pairs of RGBD sensors and actions) to train end-to-end policies that generalize across objects and scenes.
-To gather data suitable for imitation learning, prior works have relied on different interfaces to teleoperate real robots, including motion capture with AR or VR visualization~\cite{chen2024arcap, bu2025agibot, xue2025reactive, wang2024dexcap, bunny-visionpro}, 3D space mouse~\cite{chi2023diffusion, zhu2023viola}, primary-replica system~\cite{fu2024mobile, aldaco2024aloha, wu2023gello, buamanee2024bi}, and wearable devices~\cite{wyrobek2008towards, brygo2014humanoid, peternel2013learning}.
-However, these setups are either expensive, operationally complex, or suffer from limited precision and require real robot control.
-Handheld data collection paradigms~\cite{chi2024universal, wu2024fast} offer greater freedom across robot embodiment and gain access to in-the-wild data collection.
-Meanwhile, their trigger-based grippers and multi-link transmission designs introduce backlash between links, which blurs tactile cues and leads to inaccurate relay of gripper contact to the operator.
-Different from previous work, \methodname implements an in-situ data collection system that enables human operators to feel gripper contact directly in real time.
-The comparison of control methods and approaches of tactile feedback between ours and prior work is depicted in \Cref{tab:comparison}. \textbf{Tactile Sensing for Precise Manipulation.} Tactile sensing as a compensatory modality besides visual information is crucial for robot precise manipulation tasks, especially for some contact-rich manipulation tasks~\cite{nicholls1989survey, kappassov2015tactile, dahiya2013robotic, dahiya2009tactile}.
-Prior work on robotic tactile sensing has used force or torque sensors~\cite{he2025foar, xue2025reactive, sigma, liu2024forcemimic}, which are sensitive to noise and capture limited tactile information in real contact.
-Electrical tactile sensors can produce more realistic contact signals~\cite{glauser2019deformation, hellebrekers2019soft, bhirangi2021reskin, bhirangi2024anyskin, yan2021soft}, but often suffer from low spatial resolution, crosstalk, complex fabrication, and environment interference.
-Camera-based visuo-tactile sensors, such as GelSight~\cite{yuan2017gelsight, gelsightmini}, GelSim~\cite{taylor2022gelslim, donlon2018gelslim}, and MCTac~\cite{ren2023mc}, overcome these limitations by capturing the 3D deformation of a soft gel layer, achieving high resolution and capturing contact forces and surface texture.
-Yet, they are manufactured as one-off modules without regard for efficient adaptation onto robot end-effectors.
-In contrast, our visuo-tactile sensor is designed with modular interfaces both at the data collection end and the robot end-effectors, enabling rapid reconfiguration while delivering high-resolution visuo-tactile information.
+Recent robot learning has been greatly advanced through imitating expert demonstrations~\cite{pan2025agility}.
+Popular approaches~\cite{zhao2023act,chi2023diffusion} leverage large-scale visuomotor datasets (pairs of RGBD sensors and actions) to train end-to-end policies that generalize across objects and scenes.
+To gather data suitable for imitation learning, prior works have relied on different interfaces to teleoperate real robots, including motion capture with AR or VR visualization~\cite{chen2024arcap, bu2025agibot, xue2025reactive}, 3D space mouse~\cite{chi2023diffusion}, primary-replica system~\cite{fu2024mobile, wu2024gello, buamanee2024bi}, and wearable devices~\cite{brygo2014humanoid}.
+However, these setups are either expensive, operationally complex, or suffer from limited precision.
+Handheld data collection paradigms~\cite{chi2024universal} offer greater flexibility for various robot embodiments, but their trigger-based grippers and multi-link transmission designs introduce backlash between links, which blurs tactile cues and leads to inaccurate relay of gripper contact to the operator.
+In contrast, \methodname implements an in-situ data collection system that enables operators to feel gripper contact directly in real time.
+The comparison of control methods and tactile feedback between ours and prior work is depicted in~\Cref{tab:comparison}.